 What would an 8.6% increase in productivity mean for your business?
 Limble CMMS has helped companies across the globe accomplish this.

 Keeping your employees and work environment safe is a huge benefit of using a CMMS.
-For example, compliance and safety checks can be implemented into each maintenance job, ensuring that technicians and operators stay safe and abide regulations while making repairs.
+For example, compliance and safety checks can be implemented into each maintenance job, ensuring that technicians and operators stay safe and abide by regulations while making repairs.

 Preventive maintenance means being proactive about the repairs needed in your workplace.
 With a preventive maintenance plan, you’ll schedule maintenance work in advance to avoid corrective, emergency repairs.
-You can implement a preventive plan with spreadsheets and a calendar (this can get sloppy) – however, a CMMS system makes a preventive maintenance program much easier to implement.

 Efficiently maintaining your preventive maintenance plan is one of the biggest advantages of a CMMS.
-A recent study by Jones Lang Laselle showed that a preventive maintenance plan had a 545% ROI for a large telecommunications company.

 The ability to monitor Key Performance Indicators (KPIs) is one of the great pros of using a CMMS.
 KPIs are sets of data that track productivity and employee performance.

 For example, you may decide you’d like to measure the average cost of maintaining a particular piece of equipment.
 Instead of tracking this data manually via spreadsheet (which is likely to be inaccurate), your CMMS can keep track of the data for you.
-Plus, the CMMS can turn the data into a lovely report – which your team can use to draw conclusions and implement best-practices.
+Plus, the CMMS can turn the data into a lovely report – which your team can use to draw conclusions and implement best practices.

 Limble customers routinely see ROI within 2 weeks to 2 months.